Curing Cannabis – The Best Way to Cure Weed

 When you have enough humidity, get rid of the humidity pack and let your weed cure as usual.

-Check on your buds about once a day for 2-3 weeks, and make sure to maintain optimal temperature and humidity levels to avoid losing your stash.
+Check on your buds about once a day for 2-3 weeks.
+Just make sure to maintain optimal temperature and humidity levels to avoid losing your stash.

 After about three weeks, your buds should be cured and ready to enjoy.